1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

-The urgent sewer project is located on N Mississippi Avenue between Shaver and Fremont and will replace and upsize over 1,000 linear feet of sewer pipe.
-The sewer main is over 100 years old and deteriorating due to age and is also too small for the area.
-The replacement and addition of new larger pipe will increase sewer capacity, reduce basement sewer backups and street flooding, and help protect public health and the environment.
+Environmental Services will be constructing sewer repairs on N Mississippi Avenue between Shaver and Fremont to replace over 1,000 linear feet of sewer pipe.
+This urgent sewer capacity project will replace and upsize a 100-year-old sewer main that is deteriorating due to age and is also too small for the area.
+The replacement and addition of new larger pipes will increase sewer capacity, reduce basement sewer backups and street flooding, and help protect public health and the environment.

 There are two different methods of construction that will be used on this project.
 Open Trench and Pipe Bursting.
 Some sewer connections will be dug using a trenchless technology.
 More information on these methods can be found at www.portlandoregon.gov/bes/methods.

 We will be sending frequent email updates to keep you posted on the construction schedule, and activities, including possible traffic detours, delays, and parking restrictions.
-Please sign up now to receive updates by emailing Joe.Tursi@portlandoregon.gov with “Mississippi” in the subject line or signing up at the link at the top of this webpage.
-If you have any questions or concerns about this project, don't hesitate to contact Joe by email or call 503-823-5753.
+Please sign up now to receive updates by emailing Debbie.Caselton@portlandoregon.gov or Joe.Tursi@portlandoregon.gov with “Mississippi” in the subject line or signing up at the link at the top of this webpage.
+If you have any questions or concerns about this project contact Joe by email or call 503-823-5753 or by contact Debbie by email or call 503-823-2831.

 Fill out a questionnaire about your business so we can minimize impacts to your business.